So you've decided to make the switch to Doggy Grub?

 Unlike us, dogs need time to adapt to new foods.
 So if you're looking at introducing new ingredients or a new food to your dog's diet, the key is to take it slow!

-If you're feeding kibbles and want to introduce fresh food, you can start by wetting down the dry biscuits progressively with water, to get your dog used to a moist texture.
+If you've always fed kibble and want to introduce fresh food, you can start by wetting down the dry biscuits progressively with a little bit of water, to get your dog used to a moist texture.

-We recommend introducing Doggy Grub to your dog’s diet slowly, by mixing it to the old food, and in increasing amounts over a period of 8 days.
+Once you have received your Doggy Grub, we recommend introducing it to your dog’s diet slowly, by mixing it with their old food, and slowly increasing the amount over a period of 8 days.
 This will prevent tummy upset.

 Transitioning to a full diet with Doggy Grub: